Volneirj/oee-calculator/README.md

 ### Debbugging

-  - For debugging, the python code has been using `print` together with the console logs to help identify bugs, loops, and condition interactions..
+  - For debugging the python code has been used `print` together with the console logs to help identify bugs, loops, and condition interactions..

 ### Aplication interaction tests